shaniber/pathfinder_characters/Carobadanten.md

 	Quotes:

 	Background:
 	A half-elf cleric of Pharasma.
 As a child, their family was part of a commune of elves, humans, and half-elves that worshiped Pharasma.
-The commune was over-run by orcs when they were travelling through the mountains, their parent's were killed, and they were neutered by an axe blow and left for dead.
+The commune was over-run by orcs when they were travelling through the mountains, their parents were killed, and they were neutered by an axe blow and left for dead.
 They spent several weeks living amongst the dead of their commune, until they were rescued by a band of halfling rangers that had been tracking the orcs.
-The band took Carobadanten, and together the group rescued the remains of the commune, while slaughtering who the orcs.
+The band took Carobadanten, and together the group rescued the remains of the commune, while slaughtering the orcs.
 	The band adopted Carobadanten, and the remainder of the commune, and they continued their family's work with the halflings.

 	After travelling with the band of halflings for many years, the group settled, starting a small village in the hills near Magnamar.
+It was here that Carobadanten believed that he learned to speak with poultry (they cannot).

-Carobadanten left, still feeling the urge to travel and adventure.
+	After a few years, Carobadanten left, still feeling the urge to travel and adventure.
 They still attempted to travel back to the village regularly to visit their adopted clan and the remainder of the clerics from the original commune.

 	During one expedition, Carobadanten stumbled upon the entrance to the Runeforge completely by chance, after accidentally creating a small crack in the fabric of time and space.
 Very quickly, they walked through a patch of green fog, which caused a terrible transformation into a large goldfish.

 SPELLS AVAILABLE